Dashron/Roads/README.md

 The cookie middleware object has three important exported functions

 ### serverMiddleware
+Middleware to attach to your road via `road.use`.

+This middleware will add any new cookies to the response object and thus is most useful server-side.

 ```JavaScript
 import { CookieMiddleware, Response, Road } from 'roads';